A Conversation with the Rev. Dawn Taylor-Storm, incoming Director of Connectional Ministries for EPA&GNJ

 What do you love about being a DCM?

-I see the result of the investment of our apportionment dollars being translated into the lives of people and communities being changed.
-Whether that allows a child to go to camp for the first time, or the investment of our connectional dollars to literally rebuilding a home for a family impacted by a disaster.
-Or whether the investment that GNJ has made in indigenous communities and restoration.
-I get to see that on a daily basis.
+I see the result of the investment of our apportionment dollars being translated into the lives of people and communities being changed — Whether that allows a child to go to camp for the first time, or the investment of our connectional dollars to literally rebuilding a home for a family impacted by a disaster.

-I see us making a difference, that’s what I love.
+I see us making a difference, and that’s what I love.

 Can you walk us through the details of what it is that a DCM does?